AndrewBWT/abc_test/README.md

 Some of the code is quite "hacky", and could do with being re-written.
 I am currently in the process of writing tests for `abc_test` in `abc_test`, which has spurred on adding new features, while also allowing me to fix bugs that I find.

 ## Licence ##

+`abc_test` is distributed with the MIT licence.
+In the `licences` subfolder, we include licences shipped with other source code we have included and/or modified.

+Specifically:

+- `abc_test` uses the biginteger library [found here](https://github.com/benlau/biginteger/tree/master).
+We have augmented the code somewhat by adding constructors for the `long long` and `unsigned long long` types.
+We have also changed the names of the headers and cpp files, to better suit our naming convention.
+- `abc_test` includes a version of the `DoNotOptimize` function, included in Google Benchmark library [found here](https://github.com/google/benchmark/tree/main).
+We have augmented the code for our needs, however the original code was copied from their work.